 Kia Soul EV range

-The Soul EV’s official 280-mile driving range is one of the best at the price, and its real-world performance is similarly impressive.
-Our test drive over a mixture of motorway, rural and urban roads suggested it’ll do some 230-240 miles with ease in temperate conditions.
-It betters the range of both the Nissan Leaf and Volkswagen e-Golf, and easily surpasses the official claimed range of the Peugeot e-208.
+The Soul EV’s real-world performance is just as impressive as its claimed range.
+Our test drive in a 64kWh Soul EV over a mixture of motorway, rural and urban roads suggested it’ll do some 230-240 miles with ease in mild conditions.
+It betters the range of both the Nissan Leaf and Volkswagen e-Golf and easily surpasses the official claimed range of the Peugeot e-2008 and Mazda MX-30.

 Also provided is a three-pin cable that allows you to plug the car into the standard power sockets in your house.
-It’ll take some 30 hours or more to charge using this method, though, and even Kia describes it as an emergency backup solution only.
+Using a domestic three-pin socket – an emergency option for most buyers – takes 18 hours and 29 hours respectively.

 In This Review

 - 1VerdictThe Kia Soul EV is the funkier member of the Kia electric-car family: more distinctive but less practical than the Kia Niro EV